 Companies, mostly blue chips, sell stocks directly to investors through direct stock purchase programs (DSPPs).
 Options include making a one-time purchase or payments deducted over six or more months.
 A low trading fee may be charged.

 Most employee pension plans offer a self-directed investment option.
 This allows the employee to choose their own stocks, mutual funds, ETFs and other securities.
 These portfolios may be restricted to a universe of mutual funds or ETFs.

 Which Stocks Should I Buy in 2019?

-A Beginning stock pickers can find stock picking among the large number of listed companies challenging.
+Beginning stock pickers can find stock-picking among a large number of listed companies challenging.
 Fortunately, based on past performance, the stock metrics that are an indicator of future performance are well known.
 They include steady revenues and earnings growth, and dividend payouts.
 The novice investors should choose stocks based on these and other strong fundamentals.
 These stocks are more likely to perform well even in a market downturn.

 These 10 stocks are good examples of stocks with strong fundamentals that have delivered long-term value to shareholders.

 The diversified automotive manufacturer makes cars, vans, trucks and buses.
 Like many big auto firms, Daimler is making electric cars and trucks and will compete with market leader Tesla.
 The Germany company is the largest truck maker in the world and thirteenth in the car market.
 The US-China trade was has impacted international sales.
 The stock is currently undervalued.

 - Daimler has formed a $1 billion mobility services joint venture with BMW to provide electric car ride-hailing, parking and charging services.

 - China’s Geely, which owns 10 percent of Daimler, is partnering with Daimler on an electric smart car for China.